Arthur7436/C-sharp-development/ECommerce/README.md

 This program should:
 1. Ask the user if they want to view, add or delete a product
-2. This should be stored in memory
+2. This should be stored in memory/file --> DAL/ORM --> Web API
-3. Potentially store this data in a file system

 Applying my learnings to this project include:
 - Class